xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-create-and-run-android-test-case.md

 ---
 title: "[Mobile] Create and Run Android Test Case"
 sidebar: katalon_studio_docs_sidebar
-permalink: katalon-studio/tutorials/mobile-create-and-run-android-test-case.html
+permalink: katalon-studio/tutorials/mobile-create-android-test-case.html
-description: Create And Run Android Test Case
+description: Create and Run Android Test Case
 ---

 This tutorial demonstrates how to create Android tests with Katalon Studio using **Record** and **Playback**.